 Another unique idea is a weather challenge.
-With this, you save the amount of the highest temperature in that week.
+With this, you save the amount of the highest temperature that week.
 So if the hottest day reached 15°C, you’d save £15.

-You can create challenges based on anything that motivates you — your lucky number, how many goals a football team scores, a randomly generated amount.
+You can create challenges based on anything that motivates you — your lucky number, how many goals a football team scores, or a randomly generated amount.
 Anything at all.
 Why not get creative?
 You can adjust the challenges to best suit you and your finances.

-Remember you don’t have to start your saving challenge in January.
+Remember, you don’t have to start your saving challenge in January.
 With Christmas spending and the beginning of a new year, it can be difficult to put aside money into your savings.